bkase/slides/composable-caching-swift/slides.md

 !!!

+### Network cache

+We need a network cache that gives us images not bytes!

+!!!

 ## Transforming Caches

-!!!

-### Transforming Caches

-We need a network cache that gives us images not bytes!

 !!!